stoneatom/stonedb/Docs/04-developer-guide/00-compiling-methods/compile-using-centos7-for-56.md

 ---
-id: compile-using-redhat7
+id: compile-using-centos7-foe-56
-sidebar_position: 5.13
+sidebar_position: 5.12.1
 ---

-# Compile StoneDB on RHEL 7
+# Compile StoneDB for MySQL5.6 on CentOS 7

-This topic describes how to compile StoneDB on Red Hat Enterprise Linux (RHEL) 7.
+This topic describes how to compile StoneDB on CentOS 7.

 ## Precautions
 Ensure that the tools and third-party libraries used in your environment meet the following version requirements: